California R-1 High School

-California High School is located at 1501 West Buchanan in California, Missouri.
+California High School is located at 1501 West Buchanan Street in California, Missouri.
 It is part of the California R-1 School District.
-Current enrollment is 472 as of August 2008.
-The mascot of the school is the Pintos.
-The high school year book is called the Cavalier.
+According to the National Center for Education Statistics, current enrollment at the high school is 446 as of the 2023-24 school year.
+The school mascot is the Pintos, and the school yearbook is called the Cavalier.

 Academics

 California High School students are required to successfully complete 24 credit hours to meet graduation requirements.
 In addition to the curriculum at California High School, students may enroll in correspondence courses through the University of Missouri and dual enrollment with area colleges and universities.
 Students may also enroll in dual-credit courses through State Fair Community College and Central Methodist University.

 Athletics

 California High School is a member of the Missouri State High School Activities Association and the Tri-County Conference.
 California has enjoyed success in many areas of athletics at conference, district and state levels.

 The following sports are offered at California High School: